primus-labs/zktls-demo/network-core-sdk-mtls-example/README.md

 - `responseResolves`: JSON parse paths for the response fields you want to attest
 - `chainId` and `baseSepoliaRpcUrl`: switch to Base mainnet if needed

-## Notes
-- Keep your `.env` out of version control.
-- The example uses a public RPC; for reliability, use your own provider endpoint.

 ## Run
 ```bash
 node index.js